Model Submission

 Want to model at ShutterFest?

-We are looking for new and experienced models of all ages, all sizes and all heights to join our Rent-A-Human modeling program at ShutterFest this year!
+We are looking for new and experienced models of all ages, all sizes and all heights to join our modeling program at ShutterFest this year!
 We are in need of models who are enthusiastic, energetic and willing to work with our photographers to get AMAZING shots.

 Rent-A-Human (aka RAH) is our modeling and portfolio building program at the event.
 Since ShutterFest is a hands-on shooting conference, there is a huge need for lots and lots of models.
 This year, we will have around 200 spots for modeling at the event across all different genres: bride, groom, weddings, engagement, high school seniors, families, babies, children, glamour, boudoir, fashion, general portraits, fitness and same-sex.